Authors of section

 classifications of wound infection

-B S host – systemic disease
+Class B S host – systemic disease

 With such patients, every effort must be made to identify and treat the systemic problems, but it is not always possible to restore normal host resistance.
-In practice, when dealing with an active infection, it is appropriate to begin treatment involving drainage, debridement and appropriate antibiotics, with minimally invasive fracture stabilization (external fixation).
+In practice, when dealing with an active infection, it is appropriate to begin treatment involving drainage, debridement, and appropriate antibiotics, with minimally invasive fracture stabilization (external fixation).
 Preferably, impaired host resistance can be improved before definitive surgical reconstruction.
 If this is not possible, treatment failure, and/or amputation become likely.

 classifications of wound infection